perpetual-education-personal/order-of-importance/README.md

 Some students were behind, so we left this open to people who were ready and enthusiastic.

-But - it seems like everyone should do it / unless you are specifically sure you are going to be sticking with the visual design or the very front of the _front end_.
-It's the most simplified version of CRUD possible - but it feels good to have it under your full control.
+But it seems like everyone should do it unless you are specifically sure you are going to be sticking with the visual design or the _very front_ of the _front end_.
+It's the most simplified version of CRUD possible, but it feels good to have it under your full control.

+This is real programming, and it makes for an exceptional portfolio piece.

 - [ ] Done [link to proof](https://peprojects.dev)